 Do's and Don'ts: Contracts Terms

-Contracts are legally enforceable agreements between two or more parties, and quite common in the business world.
+Contracts are legally enforceable agreements between two or more parties, and are quite common in almost every facet of the business world.
 While some contracts may be as simple as a verbal agreement or a purchase order, others are much more complex and involve higher stakes.
 Below are suggestions for what to do, and what not to do, when drafting or signing onto a contractual agreement.

 Do start with a generic form as a guide, and adapt it to your particular situation.

 Do entitle the document "CONTRACT" so that there can be no mistake as to its intent.